“Comedy has to be based on truth. You take the truth and you put a little curlicue at the end.” –Sid Caesar

 April 25, 8:00pm

-Each performance is $7 at 2317 Montana Avenue.
+Tickets are $7 for most shows at 2317 Montana Avenue.
 There are concessions sold at NOVA.
 The recommended audience are for ages 18+.

 The Improv TroupeKevin SchweigertCatherine BergmanTiffany MeliaMatthew MeliaTucker DownsMyra NurreMichael McCallumWill Thomas…and others from time to time!